Timestamping FAQs - Industry standards and technology

 Timestamped public keys are in a certificate signed by DigiStamp performing as an Intermediate Certificate Authority.
 The x.509 certificate has extended attributes designating this key be used for timestamping only.

 The primary source for standards we use to manage and create the timestamp service are defined by the Internet Engineering Task Force (IETF).
 The timestamp is an extension to the Public Key Infrastructure (PKI) used for digital signatures.
 This industry-standards body meets regularly to advance the Internet and its ubiquitous uses.
 Its proceedings and standards can be found at the IETF web site.
-A few of the message-format supports are as follows:
+A few of the core message-format supports are as follows.
+A more extensive list in on Page 5 of DigiStamp's TSA Policy and Disclosure.

 Company operations and policy - These policy requirements are aimed at timestamping services used in support of qualified electronic signatures.
 This standard may be used by independent bodies as the basis for confirming that a TSA may be trusted for providing timestamping services.
 Users can consult the DigiStamp's practice statement to obtain further details of precisely how this timestamp policy is implemented.
 The standard is published as: Policy Requirements for Timestamping Authorities IETF RFC 3628 and is technically equivalent to ETSI TS 102 023.